kctbtech/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple Rock, Paper, Scissors Engine made for begginers to C++
+A simple Rock, Paper, Scissors Engine made for beginners to C++.

+Use these files as reference for what to make.